 With prison costs gouging holes in state budgets and the U.S. economy in need of more entrepreneurs, five graduate students at the University of California-Berkeley recently came up with a creative solution—they plan to match private investors with former offenders looking to start their own business.
 Offenders’ bios and their business plans would appear on a website, with lower risk candidates (those with sound plans and solid evidence they’ve reformed) commanding lower interest rates, and investors would bid on each plan like an online auction.
 To ensure that the ex-con entrepreneurs stay on track with their business plans, the students want state governments to act as intermediaries, divvying out the loans in small installments based on performance, and to offer insurance against total loss.

 The graduate team thinks states would reap huge benefits from getting involved.
-To cut prison costs, legislators are looking for ways to reduce the recidivism rate, and a wealth of research shows that jobs keep them off the streets.
+To cut prison costs, legislators are looking for ways to reduce the recidivism rate, and a wealth of research shows that jobs keeps them off the streets.
 A 2008 study by the Safer Foundation found that just 16 percent of Illinois ex-prisoners employed for one year committed another crime, compared with 54 percent for all released prisoners in the state.
 Since offenders have a harder time finding jobs because of their records, helping them launch businesses could save states millions.

 The idea of turning prisoners into entrepreneurs has been gaining ground in the last decade.
 The Houston-based Prison Entrepreneurship Program (PEP), which helped Cedric Hornbuckle launch his business, started in 2004 when a former Wall Street investor toured a prison.
 Her visit convinced her that even the most unsophisticated drug dealers have abilities that could make them good executives—like an understanding of market competition, team management, profitability, and risk management.
 And a 2002 Journal of Labor Economics study concluded that drug dealing has a statistically significant effect on the future probability of self-employment.
 Young people who dealt drugs were 11−21 percent more likely to choose self-employment in later years than were young non-drug-dealers.